Blake Shelton Responds After Being Accused Of Throwing Shade At Miranda Lambert With ‘Karma’ Tweet

-Blake Shelton is hitting back after being accused of throwing some major shade at ex-wife Miranda Lambert after tweeting about “karma” shortly after various outlets alleged that she was dating Evan Felker, and that he was still married at the time of them getting together.
+Blake Shelton is hitting back after being accused of throwing some major shade at ex-wife Miranda Lambert after tweeting about “karma” shortly after various outlets alleged that she was dating Evan Felker and that he was still married at the time of them getting together.
 Speaking to Entertainment Tonight this week, Shelton appeared to deny that he was taking aim at Miranda – but wouldn’t reveal exactly who he was referring to with the cryptic message.

 “If it was meant for people to know exactly what it meant, it wouldn’t have been so cryptic, but I can tell you it’s been, actually, very entertaining to watch the world run with it and assume what they think it’s about,” Shelton explained, referring to the widespread speculation suggesting he was talking about his former wife.

-The country star then declined to reveal who he was speaking about as he spoke to the outlet alongside Kelly Clarkson after filming The Voice, but admitted that he actually thought it was pretty “funny” that everyone automatically assumed that he was taking aim at Lambert amid her recent scandal.
+The country star then declined to reveal who he was speaking about as he spoke to the outlet alongside Kelly Clarkson after filming The Voice but admitted that he actually thought it was pretty “funny” that everyone automatically assumed that he was taking aim at Lambert amid her recent scandal.

-Shelton was also asked about the tweet that caused a whole lot of drama by EXTRA while chatting with the media on May 1, where he also refused to confirm who he was talking about last week, only calling it a “personal thing.”
+Shelton was also asked about the tweet that caused a whole lot of drama by Extra while chatting with the media on April 30, where he also refused to confirm who he was talking about last week, only calling it a “personal thing.”

 “It was a personal thing that’s in a small circle of my people and that’s why it was written the way it was,” Shelton said, “and then people took it and make it into what they want to make it into, which I don’t want any part of that.”